paulboot/docker-explained/Dockerhub Images Explained.md

 The dot at the end indicates a build context — for us, it means that we use `Dockerfile` from the current working directory for this build.

 Now your image is ready!
 When you type `docker image ls`, you should be able to see your image.

+# 4. Run image

+If you do not name your image docker will give it a random unique`name` it. that is NOT a `tag` because the same `tag` can run multiple times with unique `names`.

+`docker run etlexample`

+or expose a port

+`docket run -p 8080:80 --name hello -d hello-world`

+check it it is running

+`docker ps -a`

+check and tail the logs

+`docker logs -f`

+and stop it

+`docker stop <NAME>`

 # 4. Log in to Dockerhub from your Terminal